dusanlazic/avala/docs/docs/server/index.md

 - toc
 ---

-# Avala Server Overview
+# Avala server overview

 The **Avala** server is responsible for a number of key tasks:

 - Fetching and providing easy access to the latest flag IDs
 - Keeping all configuration in a single place
-- Synchronizing the attacks with the ticks
+- Synchronizing the attacks with the game ticks
 - Automatic flag submission
 - Real-time attack monitoring